de1mos242/little-diary-auth-service/README.md

 It is responsible for:
 1. Login users and issue JWT for them
 2. CRUD for users for admin role
 3. Show info and change password for user

+make init